FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE SERVICES

 Mediation is a forum in which a “win-win result” is possible

-Mediation helps partners develop a new way of communicating with each other to support post-divorce communications.
+Mediation is a divorce service that helps partners develop a new way of communicating with each other to support post-divorce communications.

 A mediator is a neutral and impartial third party that can assist both parties in negotiation.